Code-Institute-Submissions/Helpdesk-Micro/README.md

 -   #### User Goals

-    1. As a First Time Visitor, I want easily manage, create and complete IT Helpdesk calls for my organisation.
+    1. As a user of the website, I want easily manage, create and complete IT Helpdesk calls for my organisation.

         -   Upon entering the site, after login, users are greeted with a clean and easily readable navigation bar and a list of all open helpdesk tickets.